 The labor market is shaky.

 Across the world many countries still see high unemployment rates in certain areas, including the USA.
-Due to this, large swathes of the workforce are returning back to school to get retrained and gain a competitive advantage in their field.
+Due to this, large swathes of the workforce are returning to school to get retrained and gain a competitive advantage in their field.

 Below is advice and online resources to help you with starting over in the civilian world.

 Job Search Advice for Veterans

 1. Convert your military credentials and skills for the civilian world.
 Some countries require military training certifications and licenses to be translated into their civilian equivalents before accepting them in a workplace (such as flying an aircraft, operating heavy machinery or treating patients).
 Look up whether any of your credentials need some kind of transfer, update or additional education to be valid stateside so you can retake courses or undergo any needed testing before applying for jobs that require them.